OneDrive/onedrive-api-docs/drives/shared_by_me.md

 GET /drive/shared
 ```

-This returns a collection of [Item resources](../resources/item.md) that enumerates
+This returns a collection of [driveItem resources](../resources/item.md) that enumerates
 the set of items that have been shared by the current user.

 <!-- {